 These are some of Cinema's sad departures of 2015 taken from my personal notes soon after the tragic events took place:

 She (like the picture above) conveyed a very special combination of charm, innocence and youthful rebellion.
 Any true lover of film will forever mark the day we lost actress Lizabeth Scott.
-She was the reigning Queen of film noir, and should have been continuously honoured with accolades and awards from the day she retired to the day she died, with the most famous of celebrity interviewers clamoring for her time.
+She was the reigning Queen of film noir and should have been continuously honoured with accolades and awards from the day she retired to the day she died with the most famous of celebrity interviewers clamouring for her time.
 After all she STARRED alongside some of the biggest names in Hollywood in a bevy of great films, not to mention always giving star worthy, impeccable performances.
-Consider just some of her inestimable contributions to the craft in an unmatchable resume: A standout supporting turn in The Strange Love of Martha Ivers with Barbara Stanwyck, Van Heflin, and Kirk Douglas, Starring with Humphrey Bogart in Dead Reckoning, Starring in Desert Fury with John Hodiak and Burt Lancaster, Starring with both Lancaster and Douglas in I Walk Alone, Starring with Dick Powell in Pitfall, Starring with Charlton Heston in Dark City and again later in Bad For Each Other, Starring in The Racket with Robert Mitchum and Robert Ryan, Starring with Elvis Presley in Loving You, and her last film performance in 1972, Starring in Pulp with Michael Caine.
+Consider just some of her inestimable contributions to the craft in an unmatchable resume.
+A standout supporting turn in The Strange Love of Martha Ivers with Barbara Stanwyck, Van Heflin and Kirk Douglas.
+Starring with Humphrey Bogart in Dead Reckoning.
+Starring in Desert Fury with John Hodiak and Burt Lancaster, and again with both Lancaster and Douglas in I Walk Alone.
+Starring with Dick Powell in Pitfall, with Charlton Heston in Dark City and again in Bad For Each Other.
+Starring in The Racket with Robert Mitchum and Robert Ryan, with Elvis Presley in Loving You, and her last film performance in 1972, Pulp with Michael Caine.